Tjoeb123/ModUpdates/Sonic Origins/The Ultimate Genesis Remix Overhaul (Sonic 1)/README.txt

 Update History

+Version 1.3
+- In light of Nintendo's recent DMCA takedowns of mods for Garry's Mod, and to get ahead of something similar potentially happening to GameBananna as a whole, the Star Light theme is now replaced by "Living in the City" from Sonic R (as a Genesis remix, of course) instead of Rainbow Road from Mario Kart 64.
+- As a result, all previous instances of this mod have been removed from the site.
+- If you have those versions already downloaded, you can continue to use them if you choose not to update.

 Version 1.2.1
 -Fixed a critical typo in the mod_files.txt file that prevented the AWB file from actually updating